craftcms/gatsby-source-craft/README.md

 #### 2. Configure the Source Plugin

-At minimum, you’ll need to add or edit your Gatsby project’s `.env` file with environment variables that specify your Craft CMS GraphQL endpoint and token:
+You’ll need to provide Gatsby with access to the Craft GraphQL endpoint.
+It can be done via plugin settings, but, usually, it’s done by editing your Gatsby project’s `.env` file with environment variables that specify your Craft CMS GraphQL endpoint and token:

 ```title:.env
 CRAFTGQL_TOKEN=your-graphql-token